Painting on Location

 I put a 1/8 inch plywood cut to the final size on inside at the bottom of the form.
 That is to reduce the thickness of the fresco so the form can still be used for the laying the intonaco.
 Plastic was on the bottom and mineral oil was on the sides of the form.

 The rough coat is 32 oz. of white cement plus a cap full of cement binder, 16 oz. large sand, 16 oz. of medium grit sand, 1:2.
-This made a rough coat 3/8 ths of an inch thick.
+This made a rough coat 3/8" of an inch thick.
 In the middle of the mortar I put a sheet of metal lath.

-This dried for three days, I soaked it well and spread a layer lime mortar 1:1 with large sand only the thickness of the sand and let it dry.
+This dried for three days, I soaked it well and spread a layer of lime mortar 1:1 with large sand only the thickness of the sand and let it dry.
 Now I am not limited to the 12x12 of ceramic tiles.

 lime over cement

-JOIN THE PAINTING ON LOCATION WITH COLOR FORUM
+VIEW THE PAINTING ON LOCATION WITH COLOR FORUM

-Order only a 5"X5" Laminated Real Color Wheel $10.00.
+5"x5" Laminated Real Color Wheel $10.00.